PART III | 7 PORT DESCRIPTION

 - 171t SWL of bollards defined based of following assumptions

-Type MegaMooring Dyneema
+Type MegaMooring Dyneema, 56 mm

 Minimum Breaking load (kN)1,680